Transport final energy consumption by mode

 No gap-filling is applied for this indicator.

 EEA data references

 Data sources in latest figures

 Data trends within the individual countries are difficult to ascertain as energy consumption data often shows unexpected volatility from year to year.
 Energy consumption is calculated based on fuel sales, and reported on through a common questionnaire.

 Data sets uncertainty

 National data varies significantly from country to country and depending on the fuel type and production/consumption sector.
-Da[ASV1] ta is lacking for oil pipelines for the majority of countries, making it less reliable.
+The most reliable data comes from the EU15 old Member States.
+However, data is lacking for oil pipelines for the majority of countries, making it less reliable.
 Occasionally, data used in older time-series may change due to revisions in the methodology used.
 Such changes have resulted in small alterations of a few percent.